KurtTaylan/oop/README.md

 ###Answer 3.C) Can you think of other ways to model a rooster without using inheritance?
 We can use more flexible modelling with `interfaces` to wrap `all behaviours`.
 Moreover, we could use `composition` by injecting chicken into rooster but relationship become `has-a` relationship when it should be `is-a` relationship.

+##Answer: 4, Can you model a parrot?
+We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.
+Image: ./documents/answer4-class-diagram.png

+I create SoundBehaviour which implements `Decorator Design Pattern` to build up the behaviour.
+You can find example on ParrotTest